menpo/menpo/README.md

 Note you will need to set up git, but this is out of the scope of this README.
 Do that now and come back here.

-Then we get the build requirements for the python packages that pybug will install for us
+Then we get the build requirements for the python packages that menpo will install for us

     sudo apt-get build-dep python-numpy python-scipy python-matplotlib cython